 Yes, I said it, half marathons are supposed to be enjoyable and fun!

 The tendency for a lot of runners is to build up all this pressure on race day.
-They’ve trained for months, they’ve bought all the right gear, and they have a desired race time in mind.

-Whilst this is all important – a half marathon is not supposed to be a miserable experience.
+Whilst this is all important – a half marathon is not supposed to be a miserable experience!

 Take a second to look around – at the spectators, race volunteers, fellow runners (some in wacky costumes), and family and enjoy the experience for what it is.